jtonynet/cine-catalogo/README.md

 The objective of this system is to maintain a [high level of maturity](https://martinfowler.com/articles/richardsonMaturityModel.html) with a consistent RESTful API, along with the possibility of caching and a robust logging system.

+In the current branch, you will find the "happy path" for creating addresses, cinema rooms, movies, and posters.
+Log handling, observability, and testing will be developed in future branches.

 <br/>

 [:arrow_heading_up: back to top](#index)